-St. Thomas is excited to continued its participation in the prestigious Catholic Bowl event presented by Global Football.
+St. Thomas is excited to continue its participation in the prestigious Catholic Bowl event presented by Global Football.
 The Ford Center at The Star, the indoor stadium connected to the headquarters of the Dallas Cowboys, will again serve as the host venue.

 The celebration of faith, freedom, and football will seize the majesty of Friday Night Lights as an opportunity for cultural exchange and authentic Catholic identity between three rising powers within the highest TAPPS ranks and an out-of-state college preparatory institution founded in 1911.

 Eagle Football will face Fort Worth Nolan Catholic Saturday, September 10 at 5:30 p.m.
 St. Thomas defeated Plano John Paul II 38-31 in the inaugural pulse-pounding encounter.
 JPII will also return to The Star to face St. Edmund of Eunice, Louisiana.